naruminho/lildrip/README.md

-Modelo Bartlett-Lewis para Desagregação Estocástica de Chuvas
+# Bartlett-Lewis Model for Stochastic Rainfall Disaggregation
 --------------------------------------------------------------

-Este modelo implementa a lógica estocástica do processo Bartlett-Lewis para simular a estrutura temporal da precipitação e realizar a desagregação de séries de chuva com resolução temporal mais grossa (como diária ou horária) para séries mais finas (como 10 min).
+This model implements the stochastic logic of the Bartlett-Lewis process to simulate the temporal structure of precipitation and perform the disaggregation of coarse temporal resolution rainfall series (such as daily or hourly) into finer series (such as 10 minutes).

-Parâmetros do Modelo (calibrados com base em uma série de chuva de alta resolução):
+Model Parameters (calibrated based on a high-resolution rainfall series):
-- lambda (λ): frequência média de ocorrência de tempestades (eventos de chuva) por dia.
+- lambda (λ): average frequency of storm occurrences (rain events) per day.
-- beta (β): número médio de pulsos (pequenos eventos de chuva) por tempestade.
+- beta (β): average number of pulses (small rain events) per storm.
-- gamma (γ): taxa de término da tempestade (inverso da duração média do evento de chuva).
+- gamma (γ): termination rate of the storm (inverse of the average duration of the rain event).
-- eta (η): taxa de término de um pulso (inverso da duração média do pulso de chuva).
+- eta (η): termination rate of a pulse (inverse of the average duration of the rain pulse).
-- mu (μ): intensidade média da chuva por pulso (mm).
+- mu (μ): average rainfall intensity per pulse (mm).

-Fluxo de uso:
+Usage Flow:
 -------------
-1. **Calibração do Modelo**
+1. **Model Calibration**
-    - Carregar série de chuva fina com resolução fixa (ex: 10 minutos).
+    - Load the fine resolution rainfall series with a fixed interval (e.g., 10 minutes).
-    - Identificar eventos de chuva com base em um tempo seco mínimo entre eles (inter_event_gap).
+    - Identify rain events based on a minimum dry period between them (inter_event_gap).
-    - Calibrar os parâmetros do modelo com base nas estatísticas desses eventos.
+    - Calibrate the model parameters based on the statistics of these events.

-2. **Desagregação**
+2. **Disaggregation**
-    - Carregar série de chuva grossa (ex: horária).
+    - Load the coarse resolution rainfall series (e.g., hourly).
-    - Para cada valor observado na série grossa:
+    - For each observed value in the coarse series:
-        - Simular um evento de chuva com base nos parâmetros calibrados.
+        - Simulate a rain event based on the calibrated parameters.
-        - Ajustar a intensidade da chuva simulada para igualar o volume observado.
+        - Adjust the simulated rainfall intensity to match the observed volume.
-        - Dividir a chuva simulada nos intervalos mais finos desejados.
+        - Divide the simulated rainfall into the desired finer intervals.

-3. **Exportação e Validação**
+3. **Export and Validation**
-    - Exportar os parâmetros calibrados em formato YAML para reuso.
+    - Export the calibrated parameters in YAML format for reuse.
-    - Comparar visualmente e estatisticamente as séries desagregadas com dados reais (quando disponíveis).
+    - Compare the disaggregated series with real data visually and statistically (when available).

-Observações:
+Observations:
 ------------
-- A calibração dos parâmetros usa o Método dos Momentos (MoM), que é mais simples que o MLE, porém mais direto.
+- The parameter calibration uses the Method of Moments (MoM), which is simpler than MLE but more straightforward.
-- A desagregação é estocástica: cada execução pode gerar uma distribuição diferente para o mesmo valor de entrada.
+- The disaggregation is stochastic: each execution may generate a different distribution for the same input value.
-- É recomendável usar uma semente aleatória (seed) para garantir reprodutibilidade dos resultados.
+- It is recommended to use a random seed to ensure reproducibility of the results.
-- O modelo é adequado para aplicações hidrológicas onde a distribuição temporal da chuva afeta escoamento, infiltração, entre outros processos.
+- The model is suitable for hydrological applications where the temporal distribution of rainfall affects runoff, infiltration, among other processes.

-Exemplo de Parâmetros Calibrados:
+Example of Calibrated Parameters:
 ---------------------------------
-lambda: 17.5        # ~17 eventos de chuva por dia
+lambda: 17.5        # ~17 rain events per day
-beta: 5.0           # ~5 pulsos por evento
+beta: 5.0           # ~5 pulses per event
-gamma: 0.05         # ~20 minutos de duração por evento
+gamma: 0.05         # ~20 minutes duration per event
-eta: 0.1            # ~10 minutos por pulso
+eta: 0.1            # ~10 minutes per pulse
-mu: 0.12            # ~0.12 mm por pulso de chuva
+mu: 0.12            # ~0.12 mm per rain pulse